PhillNo/Rope/README.md

 Implement more Iterator traits.

-Implement more std::string .
+Implement more std::string.

-typedef for Rope<char> as a std::string replacement
+Implement typedef for Rope<char> as a std::string replacement